AstunTechnology/python-basics/copy-special.md

 Part C (writing zip files)
 ------------------------------------

-If the "--tozip zipfile" option is present at the start of the command line create a zip file using the `zipfile` package.
+If the "`--tozip zipfile`" option is present at the start of the command line create a zip file using the `zipfile` package.

     $ ./copyspecial.py --tozip tmp.zip .